MartinYTSo/forestfires/README.txt

  and move them to the data/ folder.

-3. Run start.bat (Windows) or start.sh (Mac).
-Two terminals will launch: one for FastAPI, one for Streamlit.
+3.
+Windows: Run start.bat

+Mac (make sure you run this command in the folder):

+chmod +x start.sh
+./start.sh

 Option 2: Manual Installation (Recommended for Developers)
 1. Clone the repo and download data as above.